MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-licensing-activation-microsoft-365-apps.md

 ![Managing Office 365 active installations](images/c830ebad-a255-4e32-8d7a-af5a687dc107.png)

-If a user has more than ten devices with Microsoft 365 Apps activated, then the device that hasn't been used for the longest amount of time is automatically deactivated.
-Microsoft 365 Apps goes into reduced functionality mode on the deactivated device.
+If a user exceeds ten devices, then the device that hasn't been used for the longest amount of time is automatically deactivated.
+Microsoft 365 Apps go into reduced functionality mode on the deactivated device.
+This new capability is only supported on Windows deices at this time.

 ## What is reduced functionality mode?